 For more information on accessing your files, see Get started with Drive.

-What happens if I delete a file in
+What happens if I delete a

 My Drive—If you own the file you delete, it's automatically removed from Drive on all of your devices and on the web.
 Deleted files are moved to Trash.
 They still count toward your total storage until you permanently delete them from Trash.
 If you delete a file that you don’t own or that’s been shared with you, other people can still access it until the owner deletes it.